aoyin1106/VG101/Assignment 3/README.txt

 Notes:
     We use the formula 2^0+2^1+...+2^63=2^64-1.
     Also, we can also use the function 'sym' in MATLAB, which was introduced by the strongest LYH in Monday's lab. sym(2^64-1)=18446744073709551615.

+Ex.2 - Algorithm
+    The matlab structure uses ¡°struct¡±in matlab and creates a table to summarize the wardrobe inventory having three indexes: Type, Color and Quantity.
+By comparing the quantity using ¡°max¡± matlab can output which item (Type+Color) has the largest quantity.It can also calculate out the average years of these items.